San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- Chicago has covered the spread twice at home, and is 2-1 overall there, this year.
+- Chicago has two wins against the spread, and is 2-1 overall, at home this year.

-- In three home games this season, Chicago has not hit the over.
+- Chicago has not hit the over in three home games this season.

 - This season, Bears home games average 43.3 points, 3.8 more than this outing's over/under (39.5).

-- San Francisco has gone over the total once in three away games this season.
+- In three road games this year, San Francisco has gone over the total once.

 Powered by Data Skrive.